The New Normal: Kids and Screens

 - Blue light blocking glasses: Glasses with built in filters that block blue light.
 These are a simple way to adapt to the increase in screen time.
 Find them on Amazon here.

 - Filters for devices: Similar to blue blockers, these filters limit the amount of blue light coming from the device.
 Buy some here.

 Reflective LCDs: Current display technology is typically OLED or LED-based.
 But a device with a reflective LCD reflects the room lighting (or sunlight) back to the user, which is much more natural to the eye like reading a book or a Kindle and works in more lighting conditions (sunny and dark) than LED displays.
 Unfortunately, not many devices use RLCD technology yet.

 The pandemic will eventually subside, but it’s likely that many of the changes it brought on are here to stay.
 Children are using technology more and more to learn, play, and relax.
 That means devices will need to adapt to children’s needs.
 They’ll need to work outside in bright lighting conditions.
 They’ll need to find power savings so they can be used for longer periods of time.
 And they’ll need to address the blue light problem.
 While we can’t say how much screen time a child should have, we know that we can change displays to adjust to the new normal.

-That’s what FLEx is working on.
+That’s what Azumo is working on.
 Devices with RLCDs can meet all these requirements.
-They’re power efficient, sunlight readable, and more effectively utilize the more natural surrounding light than LED and OLED displays.
-And the FLEx front light panel will help light the way for new displays that are better for us.
+They’re power efficient, sunlight-readable, and more effectively utilize the more natural surrounding light than LED and OLED displays.
+And the Azumo front light panel will help light the way for new displays that are better for us.